Spelling and Grammar

 Adds the current combination of the incorrect word and the replacement word to the AutoCorrect replacements table.

-Opens a dialog, where you can select the user-defined dictionaries, and set the rules for the spellchecking.
+Opens a dialogue box, in which you can select the user-defined dictionaries, and set the rules for checking spelling.

 Add to Dictionary